 Round table discussion with writing prompts - communal connection that focuses on feelings and emotions with self through journaling prompts and conversation amongst the artists and the facilitator

-This 4 hour 4 week residency will culminate with a free public showing of what the artists created over the tenure of the program.
-This intimate sharing will provide community with an in depth view of each residency artist's creative process and their thought process behind the choreography.
+This 4-hour 4-week residency will culminate with a free public sharing of what the artists created over the tenure of the program.
+This intimate sharing will provide the community with an in-depth view of each residency artist's creative process and their thought process behind the choreography.

-This residency is geared towards artists looking to excavate through the buzz words behind social justice and go to the root of what showing up for self has always been: compassion, sympathy, empathy, & love while cultivating new practices in their personal creative processes.
-This residency encompasses artists at different levels in their career from high school/college students transitioning into young professionals to artists who have been in the dance field for 20+ years.
+This residency is geared towards artists looking to excavate through the buzz words behind social justice and go to the root of what showing up for self has always been: compassion, empathy, and love, while cultivating new practices in their personal creative processes.
+This residency encompasses artists at different levels in their careers, from high school/college students transitioning into young professionals to artists who have been in the dance field for 20+ years.
+Interested artists are invited to complete a free application for participation.
+All registered dance artists will be invited to participate in the 2025 Move to Change residency on Saturday, 10/4; 10/11; 10/18; and 10/25, 12-4 PM, and culminating with a free public sharing on Saturday, 11/1, 2 pm at Hi-ARTS, 10 Lafayette Ave, Brooklyn, NY 11217.
+This intimate free showing will highlight each artist's creative process, culminating in a works-in-progress solo created during the tenure of the four Saturday residency program.

 The Collective Thread Residency is an extension of MADC's annual Collective Thread Dance Festival.
 This free residency is an incubator for BIPOC women identifying dancers and choreographers ages 18+ to reconnect to themselves and their creative practice through this season’s theme of ‘Self Care is Community Care’ consisting of: